Bayonati/OSC_controler_with_pure_data/README.md

 ---

+## Video Link

+The link to the video is the following: https://youtu.be/cKcmv8JUCT0

 The project was developed following core **Clean Code** principles to ensure that the source code (the Pure Data patch and its logic) is highly readable, maintainable, and easily extensible.